jz674/Markov-Documentation/README.md

 # What is Markov :raising_hand:
-Markov **ensure bulletproof and comprehensive test coverage for new functionalities**.
+Markov **ensures bulletproof and comprehensive test coverage for new functionalities**.

 Markov enables you to **analyze all the user paths that caused errors, record/replay faulty customer paths, strengthen your test suite, and regression test with our synthetic traffic for max code coverage.**